 - Numbers of refusals have increased since July 2020

-We produced a short video explaining the EU Settlement Scheme and how to apply
+We produced a short video explaining the EU Settlement Scheme and how to apply, watch it below:

 If you need any help with your application or have questions about your rights after 30th June 2021, call us on 0808 278 7910